sersanchezherrero/Generative_AI_PKpop_Model/README.md

 5. How can I adjust the tolerance settings in the ode function for more precise solutions?
 •	Reason for asking: The code increases the accuracy of the ode function by setting rtol = 1e-6 and atol = 1e-6, which helps in obtaining more precise solutions for the differential equations.

-## 7. Step 7: Assessment Predictions based on the Two-Compartment Model in R Studio Using Generative Model
+## 7. Step 7: Goodness-of-Fit based on the Two-Compartment Model in R Studio Using Generative Model
-The same code and asking text were adapted by AI generative models using the Shiny package to create a user interface.

-### Text:

-## 8. Step 8: Goodness-of-Fit based on the Two-Compartment Model in R Studio Using Generative Model
 Based on Resutls.csv obtained from step 3, following the text below could be obtainded Goodness-of-Fit plot.

 ### Text: